wyomefrankle/climb-time/README.md

 - Client is configured so all API calls will be proxied to port 4000 for a smoother development experience.
 Yay!
 - You can test your client app in `http://localhost:5173`
 - You can test your API in `http://localhost:4000/api`

+### Getting started
+- Go to http://localhost:5173 and either create an account or log in as an existing user.

 ## About the app